ethereum-oasis-op/baseline-standard/core/baseline-core-v1.0-psd01.md

   - **[D15]**	A BPI message SHOULD contain one or more message decorators.

-  In general, decorators in messages at a content level allow for the support of reusable conventions that are present across multiple messages in order to handle the same functionality in a consistent manner.
+  In general, decorators in messages at a content level allow for the support of reusable conventions that are present across multiple messages to handle the same functionality consistently.
 A relevant analogy for decorators is that they are like HTTP headers in an HTTP request.
 The same HTTP header is often reused as a convention across multiple requests to achieve cross-cutting functionality.

-  An initial set of useful message decorators that can be used are, but not limited to:
+  An initial set of useful message decorators that can be used are, but are not limited to:
   * ~thread: provide request/reply and threading semantics to allow for maintaining state within, and also across messages.
   *	~timing: timestamps, expiration, elapsed time
   *	~l10n: localization support